dominikh/go-tools/website/content/docs/running-staticcheck/cli/build-tags/index.md

 Checking all of these would take far too long.

 However, the number of build configurations you care about is probably much smaller.
-Your software probably support 2-3 operating systems on 1-2 architectures, and maybe has a debug and a release build.
+Your software probably supports 2-3 operating systems on 1-2 architectures, and maybe has a debug and a release build.
 This makes for a lot fewer combinations that need to be checked.
 These are probably the same combinations you're already checking in CI, too, by running their tests.